 Of course, also download any software updates as soon as they become available.
 This will ensure your smartphone is decked out with all the latest security features, which will contribute to a stable and smooth interface and an improved user experience.

-Ultimately, the choice of whether to buy a new phone is up to you.
-If you’ve the cash to splash on an iPhone 12 Pro Max, the choice is yours.
-And, at least, with the latest and fastest iPhone in your pocket, you can rest assured you won’t need to update again in a hurry … well, at least not until next year’s release of the iPhone 13!
+Ultimately, the choice of when to upgrade your phone is up to you.
+If you have the cash to splash on an iPhone 13 Pro Max, the choice is yours.
+And, at least, with the latest and fastest iPhone in your pocket, you can rest assured you won’t need to update again in a hurry … well, at least not until next year’s release of the iPhone 14!

 What is a phone without a phone plan?
 Nada!
 But don’t worry, Canstar is at hand with research into customer satisfaction and value for money covering all the major phone providers.
 For our latest award and ratings, just hit the button below.

 This report was written by Canstar Content Producer, Andrew Broadley.
 Andrew is an experienced writer with a wide range of industry experience.
 Starting out, he cut his teeth working as a writer for print and online magazines, and he has worked in both journalism and editorial roles.
 His content has covered lifestyle and culture, marketing and, more recently, finance for Canstar.